Cosmo-Tech/cosmotech-api-javascript-client/docs/ScenarioApi.md

 - **Accept**: Not defined

-## removeAllUsersOfScenario
+## removeScenarioAccessControl

-> removeAllUsersOfScenario(organizationId, workspaceId, scenarioId)
+> removeScenarioAccessControl(organizationId, workspaceId, scenarioId, identityId)

-Remove all users from the Scenario specified
+Remove the specified access from the given Organization Scenario

 ### Example